Culture hero: History of a culture hero

 The term "culture hero" was originated by historian Kurt Breysig, who used the German word heilbringer, which translates to savior.
 Over the years, "culture hero" has been interpreted in many ways.
 Older interpretations by Breysig, Paul Ehrenreich, and Wilhelm Schmidt thought that the journeys of culture heroes were ways in which humans could attempt to understand things in nature, such as the rising and setting of the sun, or the movement of the stars and constellations.
 Eventually, their interpretations were rejected and replaced with newer interpretations by scholars such as Hermann Baumann, Adolf E. Jensen, Mircea Eliade, Otto Zerries, Raffaele Pettazzoni, and Harry Tegnaeus, which evolved as a result of having more access to ethnological data, creating the present version of the culture hero.

 Creation of a culture hero

 Culture heroes can perform unbelievable tasks in life because they are different from normal people.
 Typically, a culture hero's power originates from birth, an event that rarely occurs regularly.
-When their mothers conceive, it is generally not by her husband but by the wind, or a drop of water.
+When their mothers conceive, it is generally not by her husband but by the wind, a drop of water, or some deity.
 Newborn culture heroes are either very powerful babies or full-grown men, an attribute highlighting their exceptional nature.